 Kostya Tsolakis (he/him) is a London-based poet and journalist, born and raised in Athens, Greece.
 A Warwick Writing Programme graduate, he is founding editor of harana poetry, the online magazine for poets writing in English as a second or parallel language.
 In 2019 he won the Oxford Brookes International Poetry Competition (ESL category).
 His poems have been published in Stand, The Tangerine, The Scores, Magma, Under the Radar and Wasafiri, among others.
 His pamphlet Ephebos is out with ignitionpress.

-Sue Burge is a poet, freelance creative writing tutor, mentor and editor based in North Norfolk, UK.
-Her poems appear in a range of publications including The North, Mslexia, Magma, Under the Radar, Strix, Tears in the Fence, The Interpreter’s House, The Ekphrastic Review, Lighthouse and Poetry News.
-Her poems feature in themed anthologies on science fiction, modern Gothic, illness, Britishness, endangered birds, WWI and the current pandemic.
+Sue Burge is a poet, freelance creative writing tutor, mentor and editor based in North Norfolk.
+Her poems appears in a range of publications including The North, Mslexia, Magma, Under the Radar, Strix, Tears in the Fence, The Interpreter’s House, The Ekphrastic Review, Lighthouse and Poetry News as well as in themed anthologies on science fiction, modern Gothic, illness, Britishness, endangered birds, WWI and the pandemic.
 Sue’s four poetry collections are: In the Kingdom of Shadows (Live Canon 2018), Lumière (Hedgehog Poetry Press 2018), The Saltwater Diaries (Hedgehog Poetry Press 2020) and Confetti Dancers (Live Canon 2021).
-She is currently working on her next full collection which explores the world of the alter ego she left behind in Paris three decades ago.
+She is currently working on a new collection which explores the alter ego she left in Paris three decades ago.

 Sue is delighted and honoured that the brilliant arts organisation Home Stage have created a one-hour documentary about her latest collection, Confetti Dancers, and its cinematic inspiration.
 Go here for more information: the recording of the event is still available